tegandbiscuits/lets-learn-rails-talk/use-rails.md

 Note:
 * On the `TaskGroup` model, we can say it has many tasks
 * So when we're working with a task group, we can get all the tasks that belong to it by doing `task_group.tasks`
-* Keep in mind, this doesn't hit the database until we show an output or turn it to an array

 * Additionally, we're specifying when a task group is deleted we can also delete the tasks